Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: INTRODUCTION

-High-dimensional datasets encountered in modern science often exhibit nonlinear lower-dimensional structures.
-Efforts to uncover such low-dimensional structures revolve around the discovery of meaningful measures of pairwise discrepancy between data points \cite{tenenbaum2000global,Roweis_Saul:2000,belkin2003laplacian,coifman2006diffusion}.
-In the so-called metric design problem, the data analyst aims to find a useful {\em metric} representing the relationship between data points embedded in high-dimensional space.
-In this paper, we study the Mahalanobis Distance ({\em \MD}) -- a popular, and arguably the first, method for metric design \cite{mahalanobis1936generalized, McLachlan1999}. \MD~ was originally proposed in 1936 with the classical low-dimensional setting in mind, namely, for the case where the ambient dimension $p$ is much larger than the dataset size $n$.
+Classical manifold learning methods heavily rely on meaningful measures of pairwise discrepancy between data points.
+In this so-called {\em metric design} problem, the data analyst aims to find a useful {\em metric} representing the relationship between data points embedded in a high-dimensional space.
+In this paper, we study the Mahalanobis Distance (MD) -- a popular, and arguably the first method for metric design \cite{mahalanobis1936generalized, McLachlan1999}. \MD~ was originally proposed in 1936 with the classical low-dimensional setting in mind, namely, for the case where the ambient dimension $p$ is much larger than the dataset size $n$.
+Interestingly, due to its useful statistical and invariance properties, \MD~ became the basis of several geometric data analysis techniques \cite{Yang2006DistanceML, Weinberger:2009:DML:1577069.1577078, Xiang2008LearningAM}, aimed specifically at the high-dimensional regime $p\asymp n$.

-Interestingly, due to its useful statistical and invariance properties, \MD~ became the basis of several geometric data analysis \cite{Yang2006DistanceML, Weinberger:2009:DML:1577069.1577078, Xiang2008LearningAM} and manifold learning \cite{singer2008non,talmon2013empirical} techniques aimed specifically at the high-dimensional regime $p\asymp n$.
-It was recently shown that \MD~is also implicitly used in the seminal Locally Linear Embedding algorithm \cite{Roweis_Saul:2000}, when the barycenter step is properly expressed \cite[(2.17)]{Wu_Wu:2017}.
+In a recent line of work \cite{singer2008non,talmon2013empirical}, a variant of \MD~was proposed and used to reveal hidden intrinsic manifolds underlying high-dimensional, possibly multimodal, observations.
+The main purpose of \MD~in this hidden manifold setup is handling possible deformations caused by the observation or sampling process.
+Broadly, this is carried out by estimating a quadratic form of the Jacobian of the (unknown) observation function, which is equivalent to estimating the precision matrix \emph{locally} on the manifold.
+It was recently shown that \MD~is also implicitly used in the seminal LLE algorithm \cite{Roweis_Saul:2000}, when the barycenter step is properly expressed \cite{2018arXiv180402811M}.

-As the number of dimensions in typical data analysis applications continues to grow, it becomes increasingly crucial to understand the behavior of \MD, as well as other metric design algorithms, in the high-dimensional regime $p\asymp n$.
-At a first glance, it might seem that this regime poses little more than a computational inconvenience for metric design using \MD.
-Indeed, it is easy to show that in the absence of measurement noise, \MD~cares little about the increase in the ambient dimension $p$.